IAMLEGENDZ/rtl8723du/README.md

 This repository includes drivers for the following card:
 =======
-This repository includes obsolete drivers for the following card:
+This repository includes drivers for the following card:

 Realtek RTL8723DU

-Tested with Linux Kernel versions (6.8 , 6.9 , 6.10) and it's working.
+Tested with Linux Kernel versions (6.8 , 6.9 , 6.10 , 6.11) and it's working.

 ### Installation instruction
 ##### Requirements